ElliotKillick/windows-vs-linux-loader-architecture/README.md

     <td>Set at the end of this function, before it returns.
 Loader lock (<code>LdrpLoaderLock</code>) is held here. <strong>The module is ready for use.</strong></td>
   </tr>
 </table>

-Running any `DllMain` routine (including `DLL_PROCESS_ATTACH`, `DLL_PROCESS_DETACH`, `DLL_THREAD_ATTACH`, and `DLL_THREAD_DETACH`) always requires the same full protection as a library load/unload.
-After all, if, for example, the `DLL_THREAD_DETACH` routine or `DLL_PROCESS_DETACH` routine at process exit (**Note:** At process exit, the loader runs library `DLL_PROCESS_DETACH` routines but doesn't bother unloading those libraries from memory because Windows will soon destroy the entire process) were *only* run under loader lock (`ntdll!LdrpLoaderLock`), that could cause the loader to mangle its own lock hierarchy thus creating a risk of ABBA deadlock (between the `ntdll!LdrpLoadCompleteEvent` and `ntdll!LdrpLoaderLock` synchronization mechanisms) if someone tried loading/unloading a library from a `DLL_THREAD_DETACH` routine or `DLL_PROCESS_DETACH` routine at process exit (Windows termiantes threads and blocks thread creation to force the process into being single-thread at process exit, anyway, but you get the point).

 See what a [LDR_DDAG_STATE trace log](windows/load-all-modules-ldr-ddag-node-state-trace.txt) looks like ([be aware of the warnings](#ldr_ddag_node-analysis)).